g1y5x3/llm_gaokao/response/Meta-Llama-3-8B-Instruct-2024_math_shanghai.md

 Response:

-Let's calculate the total number of questions:

-A: 5000 questions
-B: 4000 questions
-C: 3000 questions
-Total: 5000 + 4000 + 3000 = 12000 questions
+Let's break down the problem step by step:

-Let's calculate the number of correct answers for each question bank:
+1. Let's calculate the number of correct answers for each topic bank:

-A: 5000 x 0.92 = 4600 correct answers
+A topic bank: 5000 questions × 0.92 (correct rate) = 4600 correct answers
-B: 4000 x 0.86 = 3440 correct answers
+B topic bank: 4000 questions × 0.86 (correct rate) = 3440 correct answers
-C: 3000 x 0.72 = 2160 correct answers
+C topic bank: 3000 questions × 0.72 (correct rate) = 2160 correct answers

+2. Since the student has completed all questions, the total number of correct answers is the sum of the correct answers for each topic bank:

-Total correct answers: 4600 + 3440 + 2160 = 10200 correct answers
+4600 + 3440 + 2160 = 10200 correct answers

-Now, let's calculate the probability of choosing a correct answer:

-Total correct answers: 10200
-Total questions: 12000
+3. The total number of questions is the sum of the number of questions in each topic bank:

+5000 + 4000 + 3000 = 12000 questions

+4. The correct rate for the student's random selection of one question is the number of correct answers divided by the total number of questions:

-Probability of choosing a correct answer = Total correct answers / Total questions = 10200 / 12000 = 0.85
+10200 correct answers ÷ 12000 questions = 0.85

-So, the correct answer rate is 0.85.
+So, the correct rate for the student's random selection of one question is 0.85, or 85%.

+The final answer is:

+\boxed{0.85}

 Answer:$\frac{17}{20}$